 User Experience Design entails creating products and providing services which render a meaningful and delightful experience to the users.
 User Experience Design is a process, one that involves seamlessly integrating aspects of branding, usability, design, and functionality when building a product.

-The aim of UX design is to study user behavior, understand user interests and motivations with the intent to offer engaging digital experiences.
+The aim of UX design is to study user behavior, understand user interests and motivations with the intent to offer engaging digital experiences after proper ux review.
 UX Design is about crafting experiences that are intuitive, visually stimulating and seamlessly guide users in accomplishing the desired action.

 UX is essential for the success of a mobile app.
 It involves defining the what, why and how of a digital product.